AC State Estimation

 addGenerator!(system; label = "Generator 1", bus = "Bus 1", active = 3.2, reactive = 0.3)

-addWattmeter!(system, device; from = "Branch 1", active = 1.046, variance = 1e-2)
+addWattmeter!(monitoring; from = "Branch 1", active = 1.046, variance = 1e-2)

-addWattmeter!(system, device; bus = "Bus 2", active = -0.1, variance = 1e-3)
+addWattmeter!(monitoring; bus = "Bus 2", active = -0.1, variance = 1e-3)

-addWattmeter!(system, device; from = "Branch 3", active = 0.924, variance = 1e-3)
+addWattmeter!(monitoring; from = "Branch 3", active = 0.924, variance = 1e-3)

-addVarmeter!(system, device; from = "Branch 1", reactive = 0.059, variance = 1e-3)
+addVarmeter!(monitoring; from = "Branch 1", reactive = 0.059, variance = 1e-3)

-addVarmeter!(system, device; bus = "Bus 2", reactive = -0.01, variance = 1e-2)
+addVarmeter!(monitoring; bus = "Bus 2", reactive = -0.01, variance = 1e-2)

-addVarmeter!(system, device; to = "Branch 3", reactive = -0.044, variance = 1e-3)
+addVarmeter!(monitoring; to = "Branch 3", reactive = -0.044, variance = 1e-3)

-analysis = gaussNewton(system, device)
+analysis = gaussNewton(monitoring)

-stateEstimation!(system, analysis; verbose = 1)
+stateEstimation!(analysis; verbose = 1)

 We can now utilize the provided functions to compute powers and currents: